🌗 Where nervous system wisdom rewrites the perimenopause playbook—part of The Reckoning Years series.

 - Place a hand over your womb.

 - Ask: What do I notice here?
+Heat, pressure, numbness, ache, or nothing—all count.

-Heat, pressure, numbness, ache, or nothing—all count. - Breathe into that space for three minutes.
+- Breathe into that space for three minutes.

 The Sovereignty Layer

-Sometimes the most radical act isn’t removal or replacement—it’s listening long enough to know which one your body is asking for.
+If an IUD once felt liberating but now feels invasive, that’s your system renegotiating boundaries.
+Sovereignty is pro-consent with capacity.
+Every decision made from clarity strengthens regulation; every decision made from fear taxes it.
+Sometimes the most radical act isn’t removal or replacement — it’s listening long enough to know which one your body is asking for.

 TL;DR

-If you’re inflamed, wired, or unmoored, the device might be distorting your recalibration signal.
+IUD in perimenopause — the combination doesn’t always work in your favor.
+If you’re inflamed, wired, or unmoored, the device may be distorting your recalibration signal.
+Midlife requires clean feedback loops.
+The device may be distorting yours.